MagWiz/magicwizard/README.md

 ## Introduction

 Magic Wizard is a simply 2D platform game.
-Most game mechanis have been implemented, however it lacks dedicated graphics, audio and levels (although simply level editor is provided).
+Most game mechanics have been implemented, however it lacks dedicated graphics, audio and levels (although simply level editor is being provided :) ).
 I have started this project to learn some C++ game programming, thus many things would be coded in another way if I would have to rewrite everything.

 ## Requirements